Fort Bragg, California: Calls to rename the city

-In 2015, members of the California Legislative Black Caucus petitioned Fort Bragg to change its name due to Braxton Bragg's links to the Confederacy.
+In 2015, members of the California Legislative Black Caucus petitioned Fort Bragg to change its name due to Braxton Bragg having been a Confederate general.
 The mayor of Fort Bragg at that time, Lindy Peters, stated that there was not really much interest among the residents, and cited the costs that every company and institution in the area would have to pay to change all of the addresses.

 There were further calls to change the name in June 2020, following the murder of George Floyd.
 On June 22, the Fort Bragg City Council considered whether to put a proposition on the November ballot asking its residents if they would like a name change, but decided instead to form an ad hoc committee to explore options for the city's name.
 They estimated the cost to change the name would be $271,000.
 Among the alternative options that were explored was to simply rededicate the city to a different notable person named Bragg.
 By late January 2022, the commission announced that it could not come to a consensus on a name change.
 Meanwhile in 2022, the active military fort of the same name in North Carolina was renamed to Fort Liberty.
 The military fort has been renamed back to Fort Bragg since 2025, although officially named for Roland L. Bragg, a World War II US Army paratrooper.